Arrays are contiguous sequence of homogeneous elements.

 - Tell if any number appears atleast twice (Contains Duplicate) (set): https://leetcode.com/problems/contains-duplicate

-- Find duplicate when all other numbers appear exactly once: use map or sort and compare adjacents
+- Find duplicate when all other numbers appear exactly once: use map, or sort and compare adjacents

 Find one missing and one repeated numbers in an array: